Wait. Don't leave yet ✋

 Which One Should You Actually Use?

-For anyone leaning toward Notion, the easiest way to get started without the blank-page paralysis is to grab some free Notion templates and build from there.
-There's also a free Notion starter brain if you want to set up a proper personal knowledge system from day one.
+If you're leaning toward Notion and don't know where to start, grab some free Notion templates and build from there.
+There's also a free Notion starter brain if you want a proper personal knowledge system set up from day one.

 The Bottom Line: Notion vs OneNote in 2026